SeanIsayama/Food-Recipe-Study/README.md

-# Food-Recipe-Study
+# Food Recipe Analysis Project
 **Authors**: Hikaru Isayama, Julia Jung
+Data science project from the dsc80 course as UCSD.

+This data science project investigates the relationship between the number of ingredients (#) and amount of calories from the recipes and reviews posted since 2008 on food.com.
 ---

 ## Introduction and Question Identification

-This data science project investigates the relationship between the number of ingredients (#) and amount of calories from the recipes and reviews posted since 2008 on food.com.
 With the continuing concerns about health in the US, having a more accurate understanding of calorie intake helps maintain a healthy weight, as consuming too many calories can lead to weight gain and associated health issues like obesity, diabetes, and heart problems.
 This project investigates a new indicator (number of ingredients) to see whether or not this value has any impact on the amount of calories in the recipe.

 ### Datasets used (food.com)